rcj0003/Compyler/README.md

 General purpose compiler/interpreter for Python

 ## Disclaimers
 I know nothing about compilers or interpreters (except for basic knowledge of Backus-Naur Form).
-I bashed my head against my keyboard for a couple of hours and this was born.

 ## Does it work?
-Yes, but I'm not sure how well.
-The test "schema" seems to run fast.
-There is likely some unnecessary nesting, so I'm not sure how large programs would be handled.
+Yes. although I'm not sure what happens with particularly complex "tokenizer schemas", and if enough recursion will cause problems.

 ## How does it work?
 With lots of recursion...
 It basically brute forces the script you the `TokenizerSchema`, and if it can't fit at least part of one of the "rules"/productions (more like pseudo-productions), then it'll start over from the last place it was able to parse.
 It won't go back further than that; if it can't continue to tokenize, it'll throw a `TokenizeException`, basically a syntax or compiler error.